top of page

 What makes this different than other grief support programs?

 This program was created by a peer, certified grief specialist, and emerging mental health professional who understands first-hand the unique needs and issues people face after experiencing the loss of their person.
-This group addresses not only the loss of your person, but the secondary losses that occur over time.
-One of the biggest unidentified secondary losses is self-esteem.
-Nurturing yourself in mind body and spirit becomes essential, and this theme is incorporated throughout the program.
-In a judgment-free environment, conversations are initiated on a wide range of purposeful topics, and education is given with a trauma-informed, holistic, and positive approach to healing and increasing resilience.
-Tough stuff is balanced with humor while using therapeutic strategies to work through challenging themes.
+Using a trauma-informed, holistic, positive approach, we cover a wide range of purposeful topics in a judgment-free environment.
+We address not only the loss of your person, but the secondary losses that occur over time.
+Self-care is essential while grieving, and this theme is incorporated throughout the program.
+Balancing the tough stuff with humor, therapeutic strategies are used to work through challenging themes.
 Additional local and national resources are also shared.
-Since this type of loss can be extremely isolating, this format also offers an opportunity to share stories, exchange ideas, and build lasting connections with others who understand.
+Since this type of loss can be extremely isolating, the group format offers the opportunity to share stories, exchange ideas, and build lasting connections with others who understand.

 How soon after my loss should I sign up?